 7.4 Higher-accuracy network positioning

 The use case family "higher accuracy positioning" is characterized by a high system requirement for network positioning accuracy.
 High network positioning accuracy includes requirements that the location information is acquired quickly, is reliable, and is available (e.g., it is possible to determine the position).
-In some cases it is also important to be able to send the location information to another device, e.g., a controller, if the location information cannot be processed or used locally.
+In some cases it is also important to be able to send the location information to another UE, e.g., a controller, if the location information cannot be processed or used locally.